 Mortgages receivable consist of noninterest-bearing mortgage notes that are secured by properties sold through the home building program and generally mature in 13-30 years, through July 2049.
-Mortgages on houses sold during the year ended 2020, were discounted at Habitat for Humanity International, Inc.'s stipulated interest rate of 7.38%.
+Mortgages on houses sold during the fiscal years ended 2021 and 2020, were discounted at Habitat for Humanity International, Inc.'s stipulated interest rate of 7.23% and 7.38%.